 – Offering a reduced cost spay/neuter surgery program (SNAP)

-- Operating a trap neuter release program (TNR) to stem population growth in city feral cat colonies
+– Operating a trap neuter return program (TNR) to stem population growth in city feral cat colonies

 – Providing a low-cost spay/neuter and transportation service to inner-city clients